wondercrazy15/lightshot-print-screen-linux-handler/README.md

 This script handles global Print Screen key strokes for you to fully enjoy Lightshot on Linux.

-It is a standard [POSIX](https://en.wikipedia.org/wiki/POSIX) shell script, it should work in any Linux distribution (shell).
+It is a standard [POSIX](https://en.wikipedia.org/wiki/POSIX) shell script, it should work in any Linux distribution (more precisely, your shell).

 ----------------------------------------